The Cayley plane and String bordism: Acknowledgments

 \section{Acknowledgments}

 Thanks to Burt Totaro for his inspiration \& support.
 Thanks to Neil Strickland for pointing out in the early stages of this work the encouraging fact that numbers of the form $p^i+p^j$ play a special role in the complex oriented cohomology of $\BU\bb6$.
-Thanks to Jack Morava, Nitu Kitchloo, Baptiste Calm\`es, Stephanie Belcher, Volker Genz, Pankaj Vishe \& Michael Ontiveros for helpful discussions.
-Thanks to the reviewer \& editor for helpful suggestions.
+Thanks to Jack Morava, Nitu Kitchloo, Bill Browder, Bernhard Hanke, Baptiste Calm\`es, Stephanie Belcher, Volker Genz, Pankaj Vishe \& Michael Ontiveros for helpful discussions.
+Thanks to Haynes Miller and the referee for helpful suggestions.
 Thanks to the Cambridge Philosophical Society, the Cambridge Lundgren Fund \& the Max Planck Institute for Mathematics in Bonn for their generous financial support.
 Thanks also to Cassius Garten for providing a vegetarian oasis in a vast culinary landscape of \emph{Wurst \& Sauerbraten}.
 Last, but certainly not least, thanks to Jessie Codner for her infectious creativity.

 \cprime{$'$}